lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 suitColor Spades   = "Black"
 ```

-Here we have build the patterns into the function definition, without using a
+Here we have built the patterns into the function definition, without using a
 case statement

 The function works the same way: any input value is inspected and matched
-with the different patterns provided for the function definition
+with the patterns provided for the function definition

 In truth, the case statement is redundant in the first example, and as
 Haskell programmers we like to keep our code as concise as is reasonable

 This can feel awkward at first, since in imperative languages there is usually
 only a single declaration of a function
-- In Haskell, this type of syntax is common
+- In Haskell, pattern matching syntax is common
-- Always keep in mind that Haskell functions are definitions, and with Pattern
+- Always keep in mind that Haskell functions are definitions, and with pattern
-  Matching we are providing different definitions for different inputs
+  matching we are providing different definitions for different inputs

 ## Pattern Matching Syntax